LockedCode

 Static Scanning Pipeline

 Every piece of code the LLM proposes is scanned before it touches the filesystem.
+Seven scanners run in parallel.

 • Semgrep integration with custom rulesets tuned for LLM failure modes